Investment Casting and Shell Mould Casting: A Comprehensive Comparison

 Process Comparison:

-Shell mould casting process, also known as shell molding, is a precision metal casting process that involves creating a two-part mould from a fine sand and resin mixture, heated to a specific temperature.
+Shell mould casting process, also known as shell moulding, is a precision metal casting process that involves creating a two-part mould from a fine sand and resin mixture, heated to a specific temperature.
 A pattern, typically made of metal, is used to form the desired part’s shape within the mould.
 Once the mould is assembled, molten metal is poured into it.

 As the metal cools and solidifies, it takes on the shape of the pattern within the mould.
 After solidification, the shell mould is removed, leaving behind a precise, intricately detailed metal casting.
 Shell mould casting is valued for its ability to produce accurate, finely finished components, making it a preferred choice in industries like automotive, aerospace, and art and sculpture.